-Brag books (aka professional portfolios) deliver great benefits for your job search: they boost your attitude, they help with your interview talking points, and they even act as a kind of a reference that will nudge that hiring manager along the road to offering you the job.
+Brag books (aka professional portfolios or kudos folders) are incredibly beneficial for your job search and interviews: they boost your self-confidence and positive attitude, they help you deliver powerful interview answers, and they even act as a kind of a reference for you.
+All these things help nudge that hiring manager along the road to offering you the job.
+What are the brag book essentials you need to know?

 A brag book can include just about anything you want: